DeerTears/GB-Studio-Community-Assets/README.md

 # GB-Studio-Community-Assets
 For all users to submit their own works!
 Must be original and usable in GB Studio.

 You must be okay with all of your submitted work being under the MIT Licence.
+If a file has an exception to this liscence, it will be noted on the README of the folder that the file is in.

+You can find credits to all contributors in the respective folder READMEs.

 In the future this repo could be accessed through a much more user-friendly website.
 For now, here's a framework to organise our community assets.

-# Contribution Guidelines
+# Contribution Guidelines/How-To

 Create a Github account, make a fork of this repository, add your own stuff and make a pull request.
-Make sure the page is showing `[my repository] << [your fork]` and I will credit your name in a credits document so we can keep track of who's done what in a more elegant manner than Git's default.
+Make sure the page is showing `[my repository] << [your fork]` and I will credit your name in a credits document so we can keep track of who's done what in a more elegant manner.

+If you'd like to add your own name in the readme's during your pull request, feel free to do so.

-Please let me know if you'd like to be a collaborator on this repo so I'm not the only one approving all the pull requests. ;;
+And **please** ask if you'd like to be a collaborator on this repo.
+I'd like to not be the only one approving pull requests/adding things!

 ## Background Guidelines